 4. Develop personalized email marketing campaigns.

 Even in the era of social media, email remains one of the most effective channels for lead generation.
-You’re probably already using an email marketing sequence to generate leads.
+You’re probably already using email marketing services to generate leads.
 To increase your success rate, optimize and personalize your emails.
 Instead of using only one or two email campaigns, create different email campaigns for different market segments.

 When sending out emails, tweak your template so that it’s unique to the lead you’re targeting.
 Use optimization tools to measure the success of different emails and subject lines.